beothorn/presentationHeroesGuideToDevTools/README.md

 When this happens, it is good to have all the help you can get.

-Access to the db, logs, remote debugging, directly connecting to your server.
+Access to the db, logs (especially logs) , remote debugging, directly connecting to your server.

 Those all work but it is hard to decide where to start.

+But most of all you need a hero

 ## As you fail you learn

 Every issue is diferent, but the starting point is doing a sanity check.

-Is the basic stuff in order?
+You start small, is the basic stuff in order?

 You can reach a big chunck of the errors just doing basic checks.